 How and why is a carbon credit retired or cancelled?

 Retiring a carbon credit permanently removes it from circulation in all registries.
 It means it has been matched to a carbon emission, and thus effects the offset.

 What is the IHS Markit Environmental Registry?

-The IHS Markit Environmental Registry is the largest, global voluntary registry for carbon, water and biodiversity credits, measured by volume, number of environmental standards on the registry and number of customers.
+The IHS Markit Environmental Registry is the largest, global voluntary registry for carbon, water and biodiversity credits, based on volume, number of environmental standards on the registry and number of customers.
 It provides full tracking from issuance to transfer to retirement or cancellation for more than 250 million credits.

-Is FlyNeutral part of the New Zealand Emissions Trading Scheme?
+Is FlyNeutral part of the New Zealand Emissions Trading Scheme (NZETS)?